What Is Trust Administration?

 - Investment trustees manage the day-to-day operations of an investment account, helping it to grow over time.

-- Successor trustees are people who step in to manage a trust when the person who created the trust is unable to do so (through death or incapacitation).
+- Successor trustees are people who step in to manage a trust when the original trustee is unable to do so through death or incapacitation.

-- Corporate trustees work with large firms that manage trusts for clients that pay them (other types of trustees are not always paid for their services like corporate trustees are).
+- Corporate trustees work with large firms that manage trusts for clients in return for being paid.

-Each type of trustee, no matter their specific role, is meant to be the one responsible for trust administration and the distribution of assets.
-Some trustees work voluntarily, often in the case of a family trust, while others are paid for their trust administration services and the investments that they make within the trust.
+Each type of trustee, no matter their specific role, is responsible for trust administration and the distribution of assets.
+Some trustees work voluntarily, often in the case of a family trust, while others are paid for their trust administration services.

 A beneficiary is a person or entity that benefits from a trust, will, life insurance policy, or retirement account.
-When a settlor is leaving funds to a person, it is often a way to take care of that person financially after the settlor's death.
+When a settlor leaves funds to a person, it is often a way to financially take care of that person after the settlor's death.
 Sometimes trusts are created because the beneficiaries are minors at the time of the settlor's death and are unable to manage the funds on their own.

 Settlors can also leave funds to a charity organization or nonprofit.
 This ensures financial assistance for a cause the settlor cared about in their lifetime.

 Leaving a set list of beneficiaries and instructions on a trust helps to avoid any contestation in the event of the settlor's death.
+Creating a trust also helps to avoid the probate process.
 It is important to note that some settlors allow trustees to distribute assets unequally to beneficiaries at the discretion of the trustee.
+This can certainly lead to a legal dispute in court.

 A settlor is a person who creates a trust.
-There are many reasons a settlor may create a trust.
-It may be to avoid any family contesting of assets after the settlor's death.
+There are many reasons a settlor creates a trust.
+It may be to avoid any family contesting assets after the settlor's death.
 It may also be to provide funds for a charitable organization.
-Trusts may simply be created to provide an easier transition and clear instructions for the distribution of assets to beneficiaries after the settlor's death.
+The settlor might create a trust to simply avoid the complications of probate court.

 Settlors are in charge of choosing the trustees and beneficiaries of a trust.
-The settlor is not normally able to be a beneficiary of the trust; however, they can be listed as a trustee tasked with handling the assets on a day-to-day basis until their death.
+The settlor is not normally able to be a beneficiary of the trust.
+However, a settlor can be listed as a trustee tasked with handling the assets on a day-to-day basis until their death.

 Trustees vs. Power of Attorney

-When you give someone power of attorney over your finances, you are giving them the power to make decisions for you if you are no longer able to do so.
+When you give someone power of attorney over your finances, you are giving them the power to make decisions for you if you become incapacitated.

 This can include specific amounts of funds for specific beneficiaries, goals for the assets within the trust, and more.
 A power of attorney has a bit more flexibility in the decisions they are allowed to make.